makeartandgames/interacdoc/index.md

 A 'grammar of rhetoric' empowers the student.
 It provides atomic abstractions;

-Providing the "smallet units" grants the student maximal autonomy, rather than rules-of-thumb based on larger grammatical structures.
-Rather than evaluating a text's as "good" or "bad" writing or more or less "correct", stylistics catalogues the text as a series of overlapping and interacting structures which create an experience in the reader.
+Providing the "smallest units" grants the student maximal autonomy, rather than rules-of-thumb based on larger grammatical structures.
+Rather than evaluating a text's as "good" or "bad" writing or more or less "correct", stylistics catalogs the text as a series of overlapping and interacting structures that create an experience in the reader.

 Cognitive linguists believe that language metaphors derive from somatic experiences constituted at an extremely young age.
 Language is then implicitly embodied.
 According to this view, Language is shaped by metaphor, rather than the other way around.